Living in Dubai, UAE: An Expat Guide

 Cafes and restaurants are extremely expensive, on average – think $12 beers and $5 cappuccinos.
 And because it’s a desert where everything has to be imported, groceries aren’t exactly cheap either.

 Renting a luxury flat in a central area will easily cost $5,000 a month, but at least properties are abundant.
+A decent rental apartment will cost less.

 The Best Co-working Spaces in Dubai

-Even though you might not be going to Dubai to work, it is still great to know whether there are suitable working spaces if you ever need them.
+And even if you might not be going to Dubai to work, it is still great to know whether there are suitable working spaces if you ever need them.

 - myOffice Dubai Marina: A working space where staff go above and beyond to accommodate you and all of your needs.
 The offices at myOffice are spacious and well-equipped, and the views can’t be beat.